Phaen/Polynar/README.md

 For the 'language' property, let's go with a little more functionality.
 Its value can be just an ISO 639-1 code for a language, which are two lowercase lettters like 'nl', or have an addition for the dialect like 'en-GB'.
 Say we are only interested in the initial two letter code, we can define an anonymous function to simply cut off anything past the initial two characters.
 From then on, we could actually pass it as an item on a list of all ISO 639-1 language codes, but let's slack off for now and just define it as a two character lowalpha string.
+(Leaving strict mode off will already let Polynar cut it off at max length, but it's a bad practice.)
 ```Javascript
 tpl.language = {
 	type: 'string',